Devonta Freeman Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Season Stats

-- This season Freeman has 376 rushing yards (31.3 per game) on 89 carries with four touchdowns.
+- This season Freeman has rushed for 376 yards (31.3 per game) on 89 carries with four touchdowns.

-- The Ravens have called a pass in 52.5% of their plays from scrimmage this year while running the ball 47.5% of the time.
+- The Ravens have thrown the football in 52.5% of their plays from scrimmage this year while running the ball 47.5% of the time.
 This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Freeman's matchup with the Browns.